Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: Experiment

 \subsection{Bob cheating}

 Alice is honest, so she sends her states exactly as in the described case above, when both parties were honest.
-To guess all three bits (equivalently, any two bits), Bob applies the square-root measurement consisting of four POVM elements which are actually the same as that expressed in \eqref{eq:Alicereversemeas}.
+To guess all three bits (equivalently, any two bits), Bob applies the square-root measurement consisting of four positive operator-valued measure (POVM) elements, which are actually the same as that expressed in Eq. \eqref{eq:Alicereversemeas}.
 This POVM can be implemented by projectors $\{| \xi_i \rangle\!\langle \xi_i |\}_{i=00}^{11}$ in a four-dimensional Hilbert space spanned by $|0\rangle, |1\rangle, |2\rangle, |3\rangle $, where

 are orthogonal states.
 The implementation of this projective measurement is shown in Fig.~\ref{EXP-scheme-direct-bob}.
 The angles of the wave plates are listed in the figure caption.

 The measurement results are shown in Table ~\ref{EXP-tab-direct-bob} of Appendix ~\ref{appendix:ex data}.
 Alice's states were being prepared with equal probabilities.
 Bob's average probability of guessing all bits, estimated from the experiment, was 0.7431(3).
 The theoretical value is $3/4$.